napoleon-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favourite way of enjoying coffee?

-# List of place
+# List of ways of enjoying coffee
-- mamemame saisai
-- Gusto
+-